 It is notable that the 2000D has a hotshoe, while the J5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the J5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the J5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the J5 from Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon 1 J5 Manual.
+Further information on the features and operation of the 2000D and J5 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon 1 J5 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Nikon 1 J5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.